alanphys/BeamSchemeV1/html/_sources/BSHelp8-3-7.rst.txt

 The View Menu
 =============

-The file menu options are:
+The view menu options are:

 .. toctree::
    :maxdepth: 1